FICO - Your Credit Score

-Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage comes down to a single number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, the differences aren't huge; all of the agencies use the following to build your score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine a credit score:

-- Your Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

-- History of Payments - Do you have a history of late payments?
+- Payment History - Do you have a history of late payments?

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?
+- Credit Card Balances - How many accounts do you have, and how much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are weighted slightly differently depending on the formula being used.
+These factors are weighted differently depending on the formula being used.
 The results are added up and distilled into a single number.
-Credit scores can be as low as 300 and as high as 800.
-Higher is always better.
-Typical home buyers will likely find their FICO scores between 620 and 800.
+FICO scores range from 300 to 800.
+Higher is better.
+Most people who want to get a mortgage these days score 620 or above.

-Before you can improve your FICO score, you have to get your score and be sure that the reports from each agency are correct.
-Fair Isaac, the company that offered the original FICO score, offers FICO scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide information and tools that can help you improve your FICO score.
+In order to raise your score, you've got to get the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the company that invented the original FICO credit score, sells scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
+They also provide helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.
+You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.